jezzarax/jezzarax.github.io/cv.md

 * Gradually introduced a number of technologies and development approaches to enable team's process and product scalability.
 That resulted in smaller development iterations and more reliable delivery of products.
 * Drove smooth migration of data products from an on-premise infrastructure into the cloud while keeping the services uninterrupted.
 * Developed an MLOps application framework which increased the team velocity by streamligning backlog.
-* Made multiple people happy by showing them some cool tech pieces, learned from the others in the meantime.

 __Flixbus__, Munich

 `2017 - 2020`

-*Product owner of data products*
+*Senior data scientist*

-Leading a 6 people Data Science Team, among my main achievements and tasks are:
+Leading a 6 people Data Science Team in Marketing automation domain, among my main achievements and tasks are:

 * Successfully led the data-enabled adtech product development from ideation and product vision development to product deployment and continuous improvement cycle, facilitating communication between the team and stakeholders, managing quality and time-to-market during decision making and prioritization processes.
 * Excelled in delivering an AI-driven sponsored customer acquisition solution which transformed the business unit processes from operational and reactive into strategic and numbers-driven, allowing to improve ROI by 15%.